 If you are interested in learning the most about your family’s recent history – and I use “recent” as a relative term, especially compared to the times of the extinct Neanderthals – then you should do what is called an “autosomal DNA test”.
 This test is offered by several companies, but I would recommend the following three:

 - Ancestry DNA (great for ethnicity, finding living family, family tree research)

 - Family Tree DNA (ok for ethnicity, finding living family)

 - 23 and Me (great for ethnicity, ok for finding family, some more expensive tests can also give health information)

 If you want to go ahead and order an Ancestry DNA kit, I have special link for my readers.
-I do earn a small commission at absolutely no extra cost to you, and it helps me support this website.
-Enter the code FREESHIPDNA to get free shipping on your kit and save $9.95: Get your Ancestry DNA kit and Discover the family story your DNA can tell.
+I do earn a small commission at absolutely no extra cost to you, and it helps me support this website: Get your Ancestry DNA kit and Discover the family story your DNA can tell.

 I hope that this post helped you understand a bit about how Neanderthal likely ended up in your DNA, which DNA test is best for finding it, and alternative ways of finding out how much you have.

 Did you find Neanderthal in your results?
 Do you have any questions or comments, or stories?
 I would love to hear from you in the comments.